Ryan helps Notre Dame rout No. 20 Michigan State 70-52 - WHIZ News

 BIG PICTURE

-Michigan State: In their first true road test, the Spartans faltered, appearing far less energetic than the hosts.
-Regardless, they’ve shown plenty of promise early in the season with a neutral-site double-overtime win over then-No. 4 Kentucky and a one-point neutral-site loss to then No. 2-Gonzaga.
-Without senior forward Malik Hall — expected to be out another two-plus weeks due to a stress reaction in his left foot — MSU has slipped of late, though, going 2-2.
+Michigan State: In their first true road test, to go with five neutral-site games, the Spartans faltered, appearing far less energetic than the hosts.
+Regardless, they’ve shown plenty of promise early in the season with a double-overtime win over then-No. 4 Kentucky and a one-point loss to then No. 2-Gonzaga.
+Without senior forward Malik Hall — expected to be out another two-plus weeks due to a stress reaction in his left foot — Michigan State has slipped of late, though, going 2-2.

-Notre Dame: The Irish, coming off a 63-51 loss to St. Bonaventure last weekend, delivered an authoritative bounce-back.
-MSU represented potentially ND’s only opportunity outside of conference play to take down a ranked team.
-The win moved them to 4-30 against rated opponents over the last five-plus seasons.
+Notre Dame: The Irish, coming off a 63-51 loss to St. Bonaventure on Friday, delivered an authoritative bounce-back.
+Michigan State represented potentially Notre Dame’s only opportunity outside of conference play to take down a ranked team.
+The win moved the Irish to 4-30 against rated opponents over the last five-plus seasons.

 UP NEXT